Approach

 • An IPC ring approach is recommended in healthcare facilities and communities during the management of cases

-• In geographic areas where the virus is circulating, all people should be screened at the first point of contact with a healthcare facility, using a no-touch technique, to enable early recognition of suspected cases.
+• In geographical areas where the virus is circulating, all people should be screened at the first point of contact with a healthcare facility, using a no-touch technique, to enable early recognition of suspected cases.

 • All suspected cases should be triaged to determine the severity of disease and identify patients in need of immediate care.